 An Omaha fatal truck accident lawyer with Berry Law Firm can shoulder your legal burden and may be able to help.
 Our attorneys are experienced with fatal truck accident claims and know how important your financial recovery can be.
 We can help you to understand your legal options and work to maximize your claim.

 Who Can Be Held Liable for a Fatal Truck Wreck in Omaha?

-Determining liability for a motor vehicle accident is often a straightforward matter.
-However, individual truck drivers are not always the only liable parties in the event of a fatal tractor-trailer crash.
-A truck driver who speeds, drives drunk, or falls asleep at the wheel could be held liable for any damages they cause in a subsequent accident.
-In many cases, it is possible to hold a negligent trucking company liable in addition to the driver for their employee’s negligence on the job.
+Determining liability for a motor vehicle accident is rarely a straightforward matter.
+Individual truck drivers are not always the only liable parties in the event of a fatal tractor-trailer crash.
+Several insurance parties and defendants could be involved.

 For a free legal consultation with a fatal truck accidents lawyer serving Omaha, call 402-466-8444

 Negligence often leads to fatal crashes involving semi-trucks and commercial vehicles.
 Drivers can fail to pay attention while driving, drive under the influence, or make unsafe lane changes.
 Companies can be negligent by failing to provide adequate truck driver training or by hiring inexperienced, unqualified drivers.